 Where can our readers find out more about Specac?

-We’re continually adapting for the digital world.
+We’re continually adapting to the digital world.
 We're publishing a lot of online application notes that are of real interest to people, helping them to unlock the features and benefits of our products.
 We’re also trying to engage with people in new ways.
 We're creating video after video, plus animations, of our products to show the world what we do.

 We're also working on videos for preventative maintenance on our products.
 We want customers to be able to keep their accessory running by carrying out maintenance themselves.
 Keep an eye on our YouTube page to see the current videos we have and all of the videos we have planned for the future.